benActor/Coding-Challenge/README.md

 # Coding-Challenge

-##Description
+## Description
 This Code Implements an API to Solve powerplant-coding-challenge.

 The API is developped using FLASK.

-##Execution
+## Execution
 To launch the Api pull the

 **pull the code and move to directory coding-challenge** **run pip install -r requirements.txt**
 **run python app.py**

--The API exposes a route for POST REQUEST at /productionplan
+- The API exposes a route for POST REQUEST at /productionplan

--Parameters to be passed as JSON-DOCUMENT with the following structure
+- Parameters to be passed as JSON-DOCUMENT with the following structure

 {
   "load": float,